mluerig/RR/README.md

 ---

 Hi!

+**Please check the dowloads section first**

-Everything I present today will be referenced from this readme.
+Everything I present will be referenced from this readme.
 I host all files and documents on github using 'pages' (e.g. this readme: https://mluerig.github.io/RR/README.md).

 Additionally there will be some apps published on shiny (e.g.: https://luerig.shinyapps.io/Sample_001a) and on my personal homepage (http://www.luerig.net/files/rr).